-The University celebrates the dedication and vision of our campus leaders and is proactively engaged in efforts to embed diversity and inclusion into our culture.
+The University celebrates the dedication and vision of our campus leaders and is proactively engaged in efforts to embed diversity & inclusion into our culture.

 The University Presidential Diversity Awards began in 2010 to recognize the accomplishments of faculty, staff, students, units, departments, and teams that contribute to diversity and inclusion through exemplary leadership.
 Over the years, recipients and nominees have demonstrated a commitment to diversity and inclusion through recruitment and retention efforts, teaching, research, multicultural programming, cultural competency, and community outreach or other initiatives.